 One skill that the Dude has honed to a fine edge is the art of people watching.
 It probably began even before he went to College, when he hung out with a group of people who made a practice of "people watching".

-People Watching, as he practiced it, was merely hanging out in places where there were plenty of people walking by, or where you could observe their behaviors, and then extrapolate from that personality traits.
+People Watching, as he and his clan of friends practiced it, was merely hanging out in places where there were plenty of people walking by, or where you could observe their behaviors - such as a sidewalk café, and then extrapolate from that personality traits.
 An example: In a restaurant, a table of guests.
 The server will have short interactions, but many opportunities to observe their behaviors, and to form concrete opinions of the guests.

 If you think about it, listening to spoken language, looking for non-verbal cues, body language, mannerisms, et cetera, and you can quickly build a profile, that often is spookily accurate.

 Case in point.
 About 7 months ago, The Dude started a contract product management position.
 The first week was a whirlwind of an all hands team meeting, 4 intense days of meetings with his new Boss, and his new peers.